-Flow Finder Icon
+Flow Finder Uses

 Article #10: Miscellaneous Flow Finder Topics

-October 9, 2006
+October 9, 2006The Perfect Candidate

 When asked to set up a field trial for Flow Finders, one of the first things we do is evaluate routes to determine the best one for the installations.
 If PressureMAP is being used in the area, this task is fairly easy.
 What we do typically is pull up the System Quality Indexes (SQIs) by route for the wire center that has the worst SQI.
 A route with an index less than 60 (90 is the standard) is a perfect candidate for the installation of Flow Finders.